Ruth Aturo

-Ruth Aturo (born 19 July 1995) is a Ugandan footballer who plays as a goalkeeper for FUFA Women Super League club UCU Lady Cardinals FC and the Uganda women's national team.
+Ruth Aturo (born 19 July 1995) is a Ugandan footballer who last played as a goalkeeper for Saudi club Al Shabab and the Uganda women's national team.

 Club career

 Aturo has played for UCU Lady Cardinals in Uganda.

 International career

 Aturo capped for Uganda at senior level during the 2021 COSAFA Women's Championship and the 2022 Africa Women Cup of Nations qualification.